Lake Karla: Other notable facts

-After draining, site included Mavrovouni Mountain, two water reservoirs in former Lake Karla and the spring Kefalovryso in Velestino.
-Mavrovouni (390 km2, max elevation 1054 m) extends between Ossa and Pilio mountains and was restored totally in Magnesia.
-It mainly consists of schist and, in less extent, of limestone.
+After draining, the site included Mavrovouni Mountain, two water reservoirs in former Lake Karla and the spring Kefalovryso in Velestino.
+Mavrovouni (390 km2, max elevation 1054 m) extends between the Ossa and Pelion mountains and was restored totally in Magnesia.
+It mainly consists of schist, and to a lesser extent limestone.
 The marine area covered 2% of the site, the terrestrial area covered 96% and the reservoirs covered 2%.

-Its northeast side ends in steep cliffs in the Aegean Sea.
-At the higher zone, it is mainly covered by oak forests (especially Quercus conferta) and at lower parts by beech and chestnut forests.
+Its northeast side ends in steep cliffs on the Aegean Sea.
+At higher altitudes, it is mainly covered by oak forests (especially Quercus conferta) and at lower parts by beech and chestnut forests.
 Maquis covers the lower zone.
 At the eastern part of the mountain it is very dense and dominated by holm oak (Quercus ilex).
-The rest of maquis is dominated by kermes oak and wild olive and has deteriorated as a result of intense grazing.
+The rest of the maquis is dominated by kermes oak and wild olive and has deteriorated as a result of intense grazing.
 This area is used for pasture by high numbers of farm animals.
 Mavrovouni also includes ravines, rock formations, grasslands, phrygana and agricultural land.
 A significant number of streams run down the mountain, most of them drying in summer.
 At the banks of the streams there are plane trees, alders, poplars and willows.

-The two water reservoirs, one near Stefanovikio (4 km2) and the other near Kalamaki (2 km2), were constructed in 1988 for irrigation purposes in the area of the former Lake Karla.
+Two water reservoirs, one near Stefanovikio (4 km2) and the other near Kalamaki (2 km2), were constructed in 1988 for irrigating the former lake bed.
 Their water flowed in from the river Pineios through the Asmaki stream.
 However, industrial and agricultural wastes flowed into the reservoirs.
-They were eutrophic and a rapid increase of reedbeds into them was observed.
+They were eutrophic, and a rapid increase of reedbeds in them was observed.
 Kefalovryso spring has suffered the effects of human activities.
-Its area has been reduced, it has lost its natural vegetation and possibly its native fishes, as well.
-Now it is used as a pond for the production of commercial (trout etc.) and exotic fishes.
+Its area has been reduced, it has lost its natural vegetation and possibly its native fishes.
+Now it is used as a pond for the production of commercial (trout) and exotic fishes.